LOUISA TAYLOR CERAMICS

 Ceramicists have been plying their art and craft for thousands of years, and never more prolifically than today.
 'Ceramics' is the most comprehensive and up-to-date volume on the subject.
 Brimming with more than 700 full-color photos and illustrations, this is the new definitive guide for serious ceramics practitioners.
 Inside are step-by-step instructions on molding, firing, and glazing techniques, generously accompanied by detailed photographs.
 Also included are beautiful examples of contemporary work, plus plenty of historical information, artist profiles, troubleshooting tips, and an extensive resource section.
 Perfect for students, artists, and collectors, this is a tremendously valuable addition to the vibrant world of ceramics.

-Please note this addition is currently unavailable (back soon!)
+Please note this UK edition is no longer available.
 Refer to the USA edition Ceramics Bible for more info.

 Behind the scenes